Diocese of Colorado Springs: 2000 to present

+Golka in 2011 declared that the Servants of the Holy Family, a group in Colorado Springs, was schismatic and could not consider themselves as Catholic.
+Golka said that their baptism and eucharist ceremonies were "illicit".
+The Vatican excommunicated the leader of the Servants, Anthony Ward, in 2025.
+Golka was appointed Archbishop of Denver in 2026.

 Sexual abuse

-On October 16, 2020, it was revealed that the three Catholic dioceses in Colorado, including the Diocese of Colorado Springs, had paid $6.6 million in total compensation to 81 victims of clergy sex abuse within the past year.
-On December 1, 2020, it was revealed that at least two priests were accused of committing acts of sex abuse while they were serving in the Diocese of Colorado Springs.
+In October 2020, it was revealed that the three Catholic dioceses in Colorado, including the Diocese of Colorado Springs, had paid $6.6 million in total compensation to 81 victims of clergy sex abuse within the past year.
+In December 2020, it was revealed that at least two priests were accused of abuse while they were serving in the diocese.

 Coat of arms

 Bishop Hannifen in 1984 designed the coat of arms for the Diocese of Colorado Springs.
 It features a shield divided vertically into three regions;